U.S. economy added 850,000 jobs in June as labor market showed renewed strength

+“It’s a pretty strong report,” said Kate Bahn, an economist at the Washington Center for Equitable Growth.
+“This overshot expectations.
+And the job growth was in the industries that had been so hard hit.
+This is pointing to signs that we’re growing back exactly where we need to be growing back.”

-Employment surged in the leisure and hospitality sector, with 343,000 jobs added, more than half of that in restaurants and bars.
+Employment jumped in the leisure and hospitality sector, with 343,000 jobs added, more than half of that in restaurants and bars.
 Hotels and other accommodations, as well as arts, entertainment and recreation entities, both added about 75,000 jobs.

 In local education, employment increased by 155,000.